Samsung/tizen-docs/docs/application/vstools/install.md

 To work with Visual Studio Tools for Tizen, your computer must have:

 - At least 1.5 GB of available disk space
-- Visual Studio 2017 for Tizen-4.0 and Tizen-5.0 or Visual Studio 2019 for Tizen-4.0 and higher
+- Visual Studio 2017 to use Tizen 4.0 and 5.0
+- Visual Studio 2019 to use Tizen 4.0 and higher

   Visual Studio Tools for Tizen works with all Visual Studio variations, including Community.
 Installing or re-installing Visual Studio with .NET desktop development and .NET Core cross-platform development toolsets is recommended.